Cunt Toward Enemy

 “Come on, Lazur.
 Your biological clock is ticking.
 Haha.”

 Rubicon reaches for the webcam, and for the first time Lazur notices his pinkie and ring finger are missing.
-Rubicon brings it close to the ruined valleys and rivers of his flesh.
+The camera swoops over the keloid canyons and emaciated valleys of his flesh.
 “You think anyone is ever going to look at this body and think of me as a kid ever again?”

 Fourteen minutes.